 Add salt and pepper to taste, and to open up the flavors.

 If broth is still tasting a bit dull after adding a lot of salt, you can also add a little bit of chicken bouillon to make the broth more flavorful.

 Then remove Lemon Chicken and Rice Soup from heat…and serve!

 Yummy yummy, come to my tummy!

 There is something soothing and comforting about chicken soups.
-When it is cold or rainy outside, my dream is to curl up on my coach eating a bowl of soup.
+When it is cold or rainy outside, I love to curl up on my coach, pull some blankets over me, and eating a warm bowl of soup.

 Now that Fall is officially here (yes, finally!), I’m just going gaga over soups and stews.

 And I’m not gonna lie, this Lemon Chicken and Rice Soup has been on my mind more than it’s probably normal!
 (Yes I think about food all the time!)

 Tip and Tricks